awsdocs/amazon-ecs-developer-guide/doc_source/cluster-query-language.md

 **Subject**
 The attribute or field to be evaluated\.

 You can select container instances by attribute\.
+For more information, see [Attributes](task-placement-constraints.md#attributes)\.
 Specify attributes as follows:

 ```
 attribute:attribute-name
 ```

-**Note**
-For more details about attributes, see [Attributes](task-placement-constraints.md#attributes)\.

 You can also select container instances by task group\.
+For more information, see [Task Groups](task-placement-constraints.md#task-groups)\.
 Specify task groups as follows:

 ```
 task:group
 ```

-**Note**
-For more details about task groups, see [Task Groups](task-placement-constraints.md#task-groups)\.

 **Operator**
 The comparison operator\.
 The following operators are supported\.